 K & D were often given the label “trip hop” – a description rejected by virtually every artist to whom it was applied – understandably so.
 The plain fact is that the artists who were often tagged with that label were exceptionally diverse – geographically – DJ Krush from Japan, Thievery Corporation & DJ Shadow from the USA, Smith & Mighty and Massive Attack in Bristol, Nightmares on Wax in Leeds, and of course Kruder & Dorfmeister from Austria (to list just a *very* few of the biggest names).
 More significant, and central to the rejection of the term was the diversity of the music the producers made, which was and is reflected in their DJ styles.
-If you listen to any of the records or mixes from the above you’ll hear hip hop, dub, drum & bass and shades of electronica and pulsing beats all sitting together – it was a genre that wasn’t a genre at all.
+If you listen to any of the records or mixes from the above you’ll hear hip hop, dub, drum & bass with shades of electronica and pulsing beats all sitting together – it was a genre that wasn’t a genre at all.